-The coarse calibration procedure is outlined in Figure 75.
-Typically, the optimum coarse tune state is State 5, so the algorithm starts in this state to minimize the number of iterations.
+The coarse calibration procedure is outlined in Figure 103.
+Typically, the optimum coarse tune state is State 5, and the algorithm starts in this state to minimize the number of iterations.

-Usually the optimum RCOSC_COARSE_CAL_VALUE is determined at 25°C once, and the result stored in the host microprocessor.
-This result can incorporated in the value written to WUC_CONFIG_HIGH prior to fine calibrations of the RC oscillator.
+Usually, the optimum RCOSC_COARSE_CAL_VALUE is determined at 25°C once, and the result stored in the host microprocessor.
+This result can be incorporated in the value written to WUC_CONFIG_HIGH prior to fine calibrations of the RC oscillator.

-Figure 75.
+Figure 103.
 RC Oscillator Coarse Calibration Algorithm